-In 2017, “Cat Person”, the first short tale I’d ever published, went viral.
+In 2017, “Cat Person,” the first short tale I’d ever published, went viral.
 In the story, a university scholar named Margot goes on an extended, disastrous date with a man in his mid-30s named Robert.
 At the end of the night, Margot sleeps with Robert, notwithstanding realizing, belatedly, that she has no preference to do so.
 Her reasons for making that desire continue to be opaque even to her, and she ghosts him tomorrow.
-To my wonder – and, I think, to my editor’s – the tale became a catalyst for dozens of overlapping conversations about sex, consent, on-line courting, and #MeToo.
+To my wonder – and, I think, to my editor’s – the tale became a catalyst for dozens of overlapping conversations about sex, consent, online courting, and #MeToo.

-That became even extra major when my first book turned into published, and people persisted to compare it to Gaitskill (in approaches each complimentary to me and now not) notwithstanding the fact that it becomes unabashedly a collection of genre-inflected horror stories, about as exceptional in content material from Bad Behavior because it becomes possible to be … well, except for all the sex.
-Now, I would without a doubt like to assume Gaitskill and I even have some stylistic and thematic factors in commonplace, but no person become citing Gaitskill in my opinions to notice how, say, I become interrogating the manner that white ladies negotiate their historically courting to sentimentality, as she did in her maximum recent novel, The Mare.
-They delivered up Gaitskill due to the fact my book had bizarre terrible sex in it, and he or she had written the definitive e-book about Bad Sex – you already know, the only with the story they made the film Secretary about.
+That became even extra major when my first book turned published.
+People persisted in comparing it to Gaitskill (in approaches each complimentary to me and now not) even though it becomes unabashedly a collection of genre-inflected horror stories, about as exceptional in content material from Bad Behavior because it becomes possible to be … well, except for all the sex.
+Now, I would without a doubt like to assume Gaitskill, and I even have some stylistic and thematic factors in the commonplace.
+Still, no person becomes citing Gaitskill in my opinions to notice how, say, I become interrogating the manner that white ladies negotiate their historically courting to sentimentality, as she did in her maximum recent novel, The Mare.
+They delivered up Gaitskill due to the fact my book had bizarre, terrible sex in it, and they had written the definitive e-book about Bad Sex – you already know, the only with the story they made the film Secretary about.